Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Experiments

 \subsection{Multi-objective Bayesian optimization algorithms}

-We compare Adaptive $\bs{\epsilon}$-PAL with PESMO \citep{hernandez2016predictive}, ParEGO \citep{parego}, and USeMO \citep{belakaria2020uncertainty}, which are some of the state-of-the art multi-objective Bayesian optimization methods.
+We compare Adaptive -PAL with four state-of-the-art MOBO methods: PESMO \citep{hernandez2016predictive}, ParEGO \citep{knowles2006parego}, USeMO \citep{belakaria2020uncertainty}, and qNEHVI \citep{daulton2021parallel}.
+The latter is a hypervolume-based method specifically designed to handle noisy observations by integrating over the posterior uncertainty of the true Pareto front.
+Since PESMO, ParEGO, USeMO, and qNEHVI require a pre-specified evaluation budget, while Adaptive -PAL terminates based on its confidence criteria, we set the budget for the competitors to be at least as large as the number of evaluations performed by Adaptive -PAL upon termination in our experiments.
+This ensures competitors have access to at least as much information.
+We used the implementations for PESMO and ParEGO from the Spearmint Bayesian optimization library\footnote{\url{https://github.com/HIPS/Spearmint/tree/PESM}}, for USeMO from the authors' open-source code\footnote{\url{https://github.com/belakaria/USeMO}}, and for qNEHVI from the BoTorch library.\footnote{\url{https://botorch.org/docs/multi_objective}}

-Since all algorithms except Adaptive $\bs{\epsilon}$-PAL require a pre-specified evaluation budget rather than an $\bs\epsilon$ value, we set the evaluation budget to be at least as large as the number of observations that Adaptive $\bs{\epsilon}$-PAL made before its termination.
-We used the codes for PESMO and ParEGO methods from the Bayesian optimization library Spearmint\footnote{https://github.com/HIPS/Spearmint/tree/PESM} and for USeMO from the authors' open source code available on Github\footnote{https://github.com/belakaria/USeMO}.
+For completeness, we also attempted to benchmark against the original $\epsilon$-PAL algorithm \citep{zuluaga2016varepsilon}.
+However, we encountered difficulties achieving termination when running both the authors' publicly available code and our own implementation based on the published pseudocode.
+As we were unable to obtain completed runs, we have excluded $\epsilon$-PAL from the presented results.